Yankees vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Leody Taveras and the Texas Rangers take the field on Friday at Yankee Stadium against Clarke Schmidt, who is the named starter for the New York Yankees.
-First pitch is at 7:05 PM ET.
+Anthony Rizzo and Jonah Heim will take the field when the New York Yankees and Texas Rangers meet on Saturday at Yankee Stadium.

-The Yankees are favored in this one, at -145, while the underdog Rangers have +120 odds to win.
-New York is a 1.5-run favorite (at +140 odds).
-The over/under for the matchup is set at 8.5 runs.
+The Rangers are favored in this one, at -125, while the underdog Yankees have +105 odds to upset.
+A 9-run total has been set for the matchup.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.